Application and Eligibility

 Applicants with a previous graduate education degree and/or teacher certification will not be considered for the program.

-Video of the MAT Webinar held on December 12, 2012
+Video of the MAT Webinar held in December 2013

 The American Museum of Natural History is an Equal Opportunity/ Affirmative Action Employer.
 The Museum encourages Women, Minorities, Persons with Disabilities, Vietnam Era and Disabled Veterans to apply.
 The Museum does not discriminate due to age, sex, religion, race, color, national origin, disability, marital status, veteran status, sexual orientation, or any other factor prohibited by law.
 If special accommodations are needed in applying for a position, please call the Office of Human Resources.